G2 Esports vs KRÜ Esports - VCT Americas Kickoff: Predictions, where to watch, and more

-Day 2 of the event had two matches scheduled.
-The first one, between Sentinels and LOUD, was close, but it was eventually the former that won the Bo3 (Best-Of-Three) series by 2-0.
-On the same day, North American fans witnessed another loss for their region as Leviatán bested 100 Thieves with a close 2-1 win.
+Day 6 had an incredible matchup between two NA teams, G2 Esports vs Evil Geniuses.
+This match was predicted to be heavily in favor of G2; however, Evil Geniuses' new roster came up with compositions and ideas that got them a 2-0 win in the Bo3 (Best-of-three) series.

-As we head into the third day, fans of American Valorant will have an enthralling match in store.
-Both G2 and KRÜ have proved themselves on the big stage in the past.
-This time, they have the talent and potential to become the dark horses of this Kickoff event.
-Read on to learn more about the G2 Esports vs KRÜ Esports matchup, including the predictions, potential lineup, livestream details, and more.
+Now, G2 Esports will have to face KRÜ once again and try their best not to be eliminated from the event.

-G2 Esports vs KRÜ Esports - Which team will win their opening match at VCT Americas Kickoff?
+G2 Esports vs KRÜ Esports - Which team will get knocked out at VCT Americas Kickoff?

 Predictions